 - a.
 Physical assessment by a Licensed Independent Practitioner or compliance with pre-established discharge criteria, including, but not limited to: - i.
-Level of consciousness greater than and/or equal to pre-procedure level - ii.
-Aldrete score greater than and/or equal to preprocedure score - b.
+Level of consciousness greater than/equal to pre-procedure - ii.
+Level Aldrete score greater than/equal to pre-procedure score - b.
 Patient is able to ambulate or manage appropriate aids to ambulate with the level of assistance available at home. - c.
 Able to void, or instructed to return to the Emergency Department if unable to void within eight (8) hours post-procedure. - d.
 Able to tolerate liquids and/or light nourishment. - e.
 Patient and an accompanying adult have been provided with discharge instructions. - f.
 Patient must be discharged in the presence of a responsible person who will accompany the patient home. - 2.
-Urgent/Emergent Procedures performed under sedation in the

-Department of Emergency Medicine (DEM):
+Urgent/Emergent Procedures performed under sedation in the Department of Emergency Medicine (DEM):